Fyrestar/THREE.extendMaterial/README.md

 - Alias `THREE.extendMaterial` as shorter alternative to `THREE.ShaderMaterial.extend`
 - Fixed compatibility with minified THREE bundles
-- Inheritation (applying of previous code patches and inheriting properties)
+- Templates (applying of previous code patches and inheriting properties)
 - Uniforms can be given now as wrapper-object or their value
 - Sharing of uniform wrapper by defining a shared `{shared: true, value: .. }` boolean in a uniform object
 - vertexHeader, fragmentHeader, vertexEnd, fragmentEnd added wich will only add the given string to the corresponding part while the "End" ones will add the string at the end of the main function
 - Constants (defines) which are a boolean false will get removed as they are mainly used with #ifdef in THREE what causes a false positive for this condition

-## TODO

-- Adding more logic entry points to patch like `transform`, `lights` which are shared across all materials, as a shorter approach to hinting explicitly to lines
-- Filtering out unused uniforms
+- `THREE.CustomMaterial` which stays more compatible to the in-built materials when extending those
+- `customDepthMaterial` and `customDistanceMaterial` can be also defined on materials now, so it doesn't need to be assigned for every new mesh with this material
+- Uniforms are reduced to what has been defined at least with null and necessary pairs (for example normalMapScale when normalMap is defined), this saves a large amount of uniforms that aren't used
+- Lights uniforms are now shared instead cloned for every material (it's a huge set), internally THREE assigns the value for all equally anyway